-The proposed European Regulation for a Digital Services Act includes new rules for the responsibility and the due diligence of internet platforms.
-The proposal contains many positive elements.
+The European Regulation for a Digital Services Act includes new rules for the responsibility and the due diligence of internet platforms.
+The regulation contains many positive elements.
 However, it falls short with regard to online marketplaces and traders’ compliance with consumer law.

 The rules must now be implemented and enforced.
 The best rules are only useful if enforced properly.

 - Consumers shouldn’t have to become DSA enforcement experts.

 - Consumers must be able to easily and efficiently assert their rights.